Take A Kid Hunting redmond hunt heritage

 What Age is Appropriate for Hunting?

-As with most things in life, knowing the right time to take your child on his or first hunt is an individual decision.
-However, for many the hunting tradition doesn't have a specific start date; it's simply ingrained in the family culture.
-It's passed down from generation to generation and is part of everyday life.
+As with most things in life, knowing the right time to take your unique child on his or her first hunt is an individual decision.
+However, for many families the hunting tradition doesn't have a specific start date.
+It's simply ingrained in the family culture and passed down from generation to generation as part of everyday life.

-So, if your child isn't carrying or shooting, the overall hunting experience can be enjoyed at nearly any age!
-Consider introducing youth to some of these hunting-related activities to start your own traditions.
+So, even if your child isn't carrying or shooting, the overall hunting experience can be enjoyed at nearly any age!
+Consider introducing youth to fun hunting-related activities to start your own traditions.
 They're a great way to teach kids about safety, give meaningful education in the field, and help them gain valuable experience and appreciation for the outdoors.

 How to Explain Hunting to a Child

 Hunting is about so much more than just harvesting an animal.
 It's exploring, bonding with family and friends, appreciating nature and the wonder of mountains and woods and wildlife.
-Sharing your excitement for that and explaining the circle of life—nature's way of taking and giving; when something dies, it gives new life to something else—is a great place to start a conversation with children and even toddlers.
+Sharing your excitement for it and explaining the circle of life—such as nature's way of taking and giving, and when something dies, it gives life to something new—is a great place to start a conversation with children and even toddlers.

 You'll also need to talk to kids about what actually takes place on a hunt.
 Tell them real-life situations.
 Explain why you hunt—whether for food, adventure, conservation, or trophies—and the process of harvesting wildlife.
-Carefully explain that the chance of shooting and killing an animal exists.
+Carefully explain that you may shoot and kill an animal.
 Be clear about what you'll do with the meat.
 See how they react.
 Answer their questions.
 Do they seem receptive, interested?
 Or not?

 “Some aren’t going to be,” Gene said.
 “Some can’t mentally get over seeing an animal harvested.
 They don’t understand it and they don’t want to be a part of it.”